ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 Take the separate burning userdata partition as an example to demonstrate the burning method, which also uses the RKDevTool \_ Release \_ v3.37 for burning.

-Step 1: Connect the board’s TypeC0 interface to the host computer’s USB port using a Type-C data cable;
+**Step 1:** Connect the board’s TypeC0 interface to the host computer’s USB port using a Type-C data cable;

-Step 2: Press and hold the Recovery button on the development board.
+**Step 2:** Press and hold the Recovery button on the development board.
 Then, while holding it, short press the Reset button to trigger a system reboot;

-Step 3: Release the Recovery button approximately 2 seconds after the system reboots.
+**Step 3:** Release the Recovery button approximately 2 seconds after the system reboots.
 At this point, the host computer should display a prompt indicating “Loader Device Found,” confirming that the board has successfully entered Loader mode for firmware flashing;

-Step 4: Copy the compiled userdata.img image file to the local directory on the host computer where it is to be flashed, and prepare to flash the device.
+**Step 4:** Copy the compiled userdata.img image file to the local directory on the host computer where it is to be flashed, and prepare to flash the device.

-Step 5: Change the name field in the last row to userdata and click`Dev Partition`.
+**Step 5:** Change the name field in the last row to userdata and click `Dev Partition`.
 The system will automatically read the corresponding partition address.

 ![Image](https://www.forlinx.net/docs_assets/images/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual/1776742712849_9a6e1cb0_6fac_47f7_8434_8ce8de69b36f.png)

-A prompt asking whether to update the download link will appear; click`是（Y）`.
+A prompt asking whether to update the download link will appear; click "Yes".

 ![Image](https://www.forlinx.net/docs_assets/images/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual/1776750522300_4055cd65_37ae_493b_8ddf_ddec358a8660.png)

 A message appears indicating that the partition table has been successfully read.
-Click`确定`.
+Click "Yes".

 ![Image](https://www.forlinx.net/docs_assets/images/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual/1776750533466_23854857_1e02_490c_8e91_ff506995bfa2.png)

 Check the partition and check the address.
 The address is required to be consistent with the userdata partition address 0x0007a000 read from the partition.
 Click ② to select the partition image for the selected area.
-Click the`Run`to automatically flash and restart.
+Click the `Run` to automatically flash and restart.

 ![Image](https://www.forlinx.net/docs_assets/images/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual/1776742816548_23d8b85f_102b_43b7_960c_76e850eaaa97.png)